 Globally, we are witnessing the devastating effects of climate change.
-In the US, the evidence is stronger than ever: elongated droughts in California, increasingly intense and more frequent hurricanes along the Atlantic and Gulf coasts, and prolonged wildfires roaring across the West.
+In the US, the impacts are clearer than ever: elongated droughts in California, increasingly intense and more frequent hurricanes along our eastern seaboard and the Caribbean, and prolonged wildfires roaring across the west.
 The danger posed by climate change is unparalleled in its scale and potential for disruption and presents an existential threat to our world.

-We know that how we currently power our economy and even our everyday activities release greenhouse gases into the atmosphere, raising the average surface temperature of the planet.
+We know that the way we fuel our economies and livelihoods releases greenhouse gases into the atmosphere, raising the temperature of the planet.
 Climate change is already having an impact on our daily lives, and scientists expect those impacts to intensify.
-Many of the changes we have already experienced are here to stay and we need to adapt to them.
-And to avoid the most catastrophic impacts of climate change we need to act now to reduce greenhouse gas emissions by 50 percent by 2030 and entirely by 2050.
+The good news is we still have time to mitigate the worst effects-if we act now.

 America's companies have a leading role to play in helping the United States deliver on its international climate targets.
-You can help by doing your part to reduce emissions and ensure that the organizations you work for do the same.
+You can help by doing your part to reduce emissions, and ensure that the organizations you work for do the same.